nokshes/nokshes/idea.md

          >Nokshes will also help with bus service, which bus to take from it to the other place? iutchatbot can do that, we can relay info from there i suupose.. or dhaka wheels?
          >Nokshes will help user to find where to photocopy, where to print, where to eat, namaz time ( namaz koytay? )
          >Nokshes will hold information about teachers and provost
+         >Nokshes will also provide the copies of emails send by the register office, department, ict center etc.
+         >Nokshes will have questions of previous exams .
+We can upload the the questions after every exam and upload pictures from the library
+         >Nokshes can also serve as messaging api .
+Suppose If a user of cse department needs ab+ve blood he/she can submit the request to the admin then admin will review the request the if it is valid he or she can forward this message to all the subscribers.
+         ***A subscriber also can turn of this kind of mesasage .
+We should catagorize requests like help, book etc**
+         ***Club Information**
+         >Nokshes will also hold all the in formations about all the clubs
+         >It can provide links for all the pages of the clubs
+         ***Pages**
+         >Nokshes will also have a list of all public pages of IUT
+         >And provide short information about all these pages
+         ***Reminder**
+         >Nokshes will be able to send reminders about any event , exam if a subscriber wants to receive
          ***Noksesh will help to find your rollmate***
          >Nokshes will help you find fb_ID based on iut id if.
          >Nokshes will help to recruit on any operation...such as photographer..graphic designer...dev..